paulmmay/blog.paulmay.org/_posts/2013-03-21-watson-project-sloan-kettering.md

 My role on the project is to work with the messier, less structured parts of anonymized medical records, to prepare clean data for the Watson machine learning pipeline.
 I've also had a little time to work on some of my own experiments involving machine learning and natural language processing.

-It's a real privilege to be involved with the project, and to work with such audaciously intelligent, passionate people.
+It's a real privilege to be involved with the project, and to work with such audaciously intelligent people.
 I can't wait to get started in the morning, and my thoughts stay with the project long after I leave in the evening.
 I have been spending a lot of my downtime thinking about the intersection of user experience design and different forms of machine learning.
 I hope to crystallize a few thoughts into blog articles soon.